simonexmachina/ember-devtools/README.md

 ## Usage

-A `debug` object will be injected into your `Ember.Application` instance, however modern Ember apps don't usually make your `Application` instance accessible from the console.
-So you have two options:
+A `debug` object will be injected into your `Ember.Application` instance, however modern Ember apps don't usually make your `Application` instance accessible from the console, so you have two options:

 1. Attach your App to global scope and access `debug` at `App.debug`: